6 Types of Greenwashing: How Companies Mislead the Public on Sustainability

 3. Greenrinsing: Constantly Changing Targets

-Greenrinsing refers to the practice of regularly altering or resetting Environmental, Social, and () goals to evade accountability.
+Greenrinsing refers to the practice of regularly altering or resetting Environmental, Social, and Governance (ESG) goals to evade accountability.
 Companies use this tactic to appear as though they are working towards sustainability without actually achieving their targets.
 By constantly moving the goalposts, they can deflect criticism, as their efforts are always framed as a work in progress.

 Example: A multinational corporation sets ambitious net-zero carbon emission goals but, when faced with difficulties, quietly revises those targets to a later date, never achieving the promised reductions.